MIKUNI FUJIGORÔ

 Comments:

 Mikuni Fujigorô was born in Kamigata and trained as an onnagata actor but he switched to katakiyaku in the 1770s when he settled in Edo.
 His best ranking in Edo was only two white strokes above jô-jô.
-He did not become a top-ranking katakiyaku but it is worthy to note that he was the first Kabuki actor to perform the prestigious role of the evil Iwafuji in "Kagamiyama".
+He did not become a top-ranking katakiyaku but it was worthy to note that he was the first Kabuki actor to perform the prestigious role of the evil Iwafuji in "Kagamiyama".

 Mikuni Fujigorô (left/standing) and Nakamura Noshio I (right/bottom) in a print made by Torii Kiyohide in 1772